ionic-team/stencil-site/docs/introduction/03-getting-started.md

  npm init stencil
 ```

-Stencil can be used to create standalone components, or entire apps.
+Stencil can be used to create standalone component libraries or entire applications.
-`create-stencil`, will provide a prompt so that you can choose the type of project to start:
+`create-stencil` will provide a prompt so that you can choose the project type that best suites your needs.
+Today, we'll select the 'component' option to create a new component library project:

 ```text
 ?
 Select a starter project.